 A connection through a solid body which has end open from entering and exiting and otherwise is closed.
 Look here for information on tunneling bed sores.

 Unstageable Bed Sore

 A bedsore that has full tissue loss and the base of the sore is covered with dead cells and hard scabs with fluid that excretes out of them to hide how deep they are in the skin.
+See more here.

 A detailed description in the medical record of the wound on the patient being treated; type of wound; location of wound; full or partial thickness of wound; stage of wound; size; tracts; drainage; odor; tissue characteristics/types; wound edges; surrounding tissue; indicators of infection; pain; conditions affecting healing; topicals; patient/caregiver education.

 Machine which uses negative pressure to help heal an open wound and close it from the inside out.
 Learn about how wound vacs are used to treat bed sores here.

 An individual’s loss of life as a result of the willful or negligent act of another person/persons/facility.
 For information about wrongful death litigation related to pressure sores, view our material here.